svpcom/rtl88x2eu-20230815/README.md

 I decided to use procfs is that it doesn't need any changes in user-space tools, e.g. iw, hostapd.
 Of course, you can use this "procfs API" to set regular channels like 149 or 36.
 Might be useful when developing any Wi-Fi-based broadcast FPV system with frequency hopping and automatic bandwidth.

+I recommend using ```iw``` to set the channel first if the channel is usable.
+Only use the procfs method for irregular.
+The channel can only be set to any frequency with a 5MHz step since the channel number was directly written into some register, not some divider of the synthesizer.

 DISCLAIMER:
 Some chips' synthesizer's PLL may not lock on some frequency.
 There's no guarantee of its performance.
 (Actually, TX power and distortion seem worse in these channels as it's not calibrated.
 But less interference - it's an either-or)
 Unlocking the frequency may damage your hardware and I'm not gonna pay for it.
 Use it at your own risk.